An Integer Arithmetic-Based Sparse Linear Solver Using a GMRES Method and Iterative Refinement: Numerical Result

 When preconditioning is applied to an iterative solver, the convergence rate generally improves.
 Thus, we can expect that the residual norm is relatively small and the risk of overflow in the calculation is reduced.
 When ILU preconditioning is used, we can avoid the operand shift that sacrifices the accuracy of arithmetics in the solver.
 We note that the first source operand shift in the division operation is necessary for improving the calculation accuracy.
 Table \ref{shift3} lists the settings of the operand shifts in the preconditioned solver based on integer arithmetic, which is denoted by int-ILU-GMRES.

 Table \ref{ilu-pre-result} shows the number of iterations of the ILU-GMRES solver using double-precision FP arithmetic and the int-ILU-GMRES solver.
 When compared with the non-preconditioned solver, both solvers attained significant improvement in convergence.
 Moreover, the convergence rates of the two solvers were comparable.
-The int-ILU-GMRES solver required only one more restart period than the standard solver in some test cases.
+The int-ILU-GMRES only required more iterations for an additional refinement step than the standard solver in some test cases.
 Figure \ref{wang-m30-ilu} shows that both solvers had identical convergence behavior of the relative residual norm in the {\it wang3} test.